-- 12. Skateboards, rollerblades, and other such personal equipment must be stored outside of the laboratory.
-Personal electronics are only permitted when needed for the laboratory.
-Because cell phones or other personal electronic media can easily be damaged or contaminated in the laboratory, use of such devices is at the student's own risk. - 13.
+- b.
+Closed-toe, closed-heel shoes that completely cover the entire foot (including the top of the foot) must be worn at all times.
+Crocs, jellies, boat shoes, low-heel slippers, slides, slipons, etc. are not allowed.
+Socks are not suitable replacements for shoes or leg coverings. - c.
+Because inadequate protection often leads to injury, it is recommended to ensure all skin below the neck is covered. - d.
+Avoid wearing expensive clothing or jewelry to the lab as it may get damaged. - 7.
+All students must adhere to safe lab practices, including the following: - a.
+Horseplay and carelessness are not permitted and are cause for expulsion from the lab. - b.
+You must be fully attentive and aware of your surroundings, and remove distractions as directed by your LI. - c.
+Skateboards, rollerblades, motorized scooters, bicycles, and other transportation devices must be stored outside of the lab.
+Personal electronics are only permitted when needed for the lab.
+Cell phones or other personal electronic media can be damaged or contaminated in the lab.
+Use of such devices is at the student's own risk. - d.
+Tie back long hair, loose hair, or hair that blocks your vision.
+Pin back loose headwear. - e.
+Absolutely no food or drinks are to be stored or consumed in the lab.
+Contact lenses and cosmetics (hand lotion, lip balm, etc.) are not to be applied, and medications are not to be consumed while in the lab. - f.
+Lab doors must remain closed except when individuals are actively entering or exiting the lab. - g.
+The student must have at least one ungloved hand when outside the lab.
+Gloves are presumed to be contaminated and must not come into contact with anything outside the lab except chemical containers.
+Only use the ungloved hand to open doors, hold on to stair rails, or push elevator buttons. - 8.
+Follow all instructions on safe chemical handling and safe equipment handling, including the following: - a.
+Mouth suction must never be used to fill pipets. - b.
+All activities in which toxic gases or vapors are used or produced must be carried out in the fume hood. - c.
+Containers of chemicals may not be taken out of the lab except to the dispensary for refill/ replacement or to exchange full waste jugs for empty ones.
+All containers must be closed with the appropriate cap before you take them into the hallway to the dispensary.
+Always use a bottle carrier when transporting chemicals and waste. - d.
+Put hazardous waste into appropriate waste container(s) provided in your lab.
+Do not overfill waste containers.

+- e.
+Keep your working area clean immediately clean up all spills or broken glassware.
+Dispose sharps in the appropriate container.
+Do not dispose pipette tips in regular trash.
+Clean off your lab workbench before leaving the lab. - 9.
+Learn how to respond to emergencies and report incidents promptly to the LI: - a.
 Learn the location and how to operate the nearest eyewash fountain, safety shower, fire extinguisher, and fire alarm box.
 Basic first aid for any chemical splash is to wash the affected area for at least 15 minutes and seek medical attention.
 Use the emergency shower if appropriate, removing contaminated clothing for thorough washing.
-If the safety shower or eyewash is activated, the exposed person should be accompanied to the Student Health Center for further evaluation. - 14.
-Laboratory doors must remain closed except when individuals are actively entering or exiting the lab. - 15.
-The student must have at least ONE UNGLOVED HAND when outside the laboratory.
-Gloves are presumed to be contaminated and must not come into contact with anything outside the laboratory except chemical containers.
-Only use the ungloved hand to open doors, hold on to stair rails, or push elevator buttons. - 16.
-All activities in which toxic gases or vapors are used or produced must be carried out in the fume hood. - 17.
-Mouth suction must never be used to fill pipets. - 18.
-Containers of chemicals may not be taken out of the laboratory except to the dispensary for refill/replacement or to exchange full waste jugs for empty ones.
-All containers must be closed with the appropriate cap before you take them into the hallway to the dispensary.
-Always use a bottle carrier when transporting chemicals and waste. - 19.
-Put all hazardous waste into the appropriate waste container(s) provided in your laboratory.
-Do not overfill waste containers. - 20.
+If the safety shower or eyewash is activated, the exposed person should be accompanied to the Student Health Center for further evaluation. - b.
 All incidents, near misses, injuries, explosions, or fires must be reported at once to the LI.
-In case of serious injury or fire (even if the fire is out), the LI or Lab Supervisor must call 911.
-The student must always be accompanied to the Student Health Center. - 21.
-Keep your working area clean immediately clean up ALL spills or broken glassware.
-Dispose sharps in the appropriate container.
-Do not dispose pipette tips in regular trash.
-Clean off your lab workbench before leaving the laboratory.
+In case of serious injury or fire (even if the fire is out), the LI must call 911.
+The student must always be accompanied to the Student Health Center.